 Your business has a strong risk profile.
 Nice work!
 You’re doing many of the right things insurers look for: consistent supervision, certified staff, updated equipment, and clear safety protocols.
-These factors make your facility more insurable and can help you qualify for lower premiums and broader coverage options.
+These factors make your gym more insurable and can help you qualify for lower premiums and broader coverage options.

 You’re mostly solid, but there are a few reasons your premium might be higher.